Rick-Hoppe/vsxexport/README.md

 1.0.1  Output of other Virtual Systems now have same style as output of VS0
 1.0.2  Added commands starting with "set prefix-" to export of Clish config per Virtual System
 1.0.3  Added commands starting with "set bootp" to export of Clish config per Virtual System
 1.0.4  Added commands starting with "set route-redistribution" to export of Clish config per Virtual System
+1.0.5  Added commands starting with "add arp" to export of Clish config per Virtual System
+       Added commands starting with "set max-path-splits" to export of Clish config per Virtual System
+       Added commands starting with "set inbound-route-filter" to export of Clish config per Virtual System
+       Added commands starting with "set pbr" to export of Clish config per Virtual System
+       Minor change in CoreXL status check

 This project is licensed under the terms of the MIT license.